 5. EU Blue Card

 As of May 2009, highly-skilled workers from outside the EU may be granted a residence permit known as the EU Blue Card.
 This is reserved for those coming to work in Germany who possess either a German or a foreign higher education qualification (or at least five years of professional work experience).
 Your occupation is classified as "highly skilled" if your earnings meet the minimum threshold.
 In 2023 this was 58.400 euros.

-For those possessing skills in high demand (for instance, mathematics, IT, natural sciences, technology or medicine), the minimum earnings threshold is reduced to 44.304 euros.
+For those possessing skills in high demand (for instance, mathematics, IT, natural sciences, technology or medicine), the minimum earnings threshold is reduced to 45.552 euros (in 2023).
 The Federal Employment Agency decides whether your profession is considered “in demand”.